hoho/grunt-conkitty/README.md

 }
 ```

-Resulting structure in `/build/path` will be:
+The resulting structure in `/build/path` will be:

     /build/path
         /deps